icons8/lunacy-docs/docs/export.md

 ![Export presets](public/export-presets.png)

-## Exporting single and multiple objects
+## Exporting single and multiple layers

-To export a single object (grouped objects and component instances are also viewed as single objects), proceed as follows:
+To export a single layer (grouped layers and component instances are also viewed as single layers), proceed as follows:

-1. Select the object that you want to export.
+1. Select the layer that you want to export.
 2. In the Inspector, scroll down to the export section.
 3. Click the plus icon.
 Export settings appear.
 4. Define the required size, suffix/prefix and format.
 Repeat steps 3 and 4 as needed.